Panic attacks

 Our capacity for clear, logical reasoning is impaired by fear.
 The body releases adrenaline, cortisol and other hormones that indicate harm even before we realise what is happening.
 These hormones produce unpleasant physical feelings such as shaking, short breathing, sweating, heart palpitations and other physical reactions.

 Most of us will have a panic attack at some point in our lives in response to a real threat or intense stress.
-However, panic disorder may be present when panic attacks happen or recur without cause, in the absence of danger or significant stress, or when the dread of having another attack is so intense that we alter the behaviour by avoiding particular situations or persons.
+However, a panic disorder may be present when panic attacks happen or recur without cause, in the absence of danger or significant stress, or when the dread of having another attack is so intense that we alter the behaviour by avoiding particular situations or persons.

-What is a panic attack?
+What is a Panic Attack?

 A panic attack is a short period of extreme anxiety that results in fearful physical symptoms.